-Wine is seen to have a bright future in Denmark although growth is likely to be driven by sparkling wine and still light grape wine, with fortified wine and vermouth increasingly seen as old fashioned.
+Wine will continue to see positive total volume across the forecast period, with growth driven by still rosé wine, sparkling wine and still light grape wine, with fortified wine and vermouth increasingly seen as old-fashioned.
 Champagne, and sparkling wine in general, is expected to benefit from the return to pre-pandemic lifestyles in Denmark in the forecast period.

 As in the pre-pandemic period, Danish consumers are expected to show strong interest in new and distinctive wine products.
 This is likely to provide opportunities for smaller players, especially domestic enterprises, specialising in producing and/or importing the latest popular niche products.